 Do you like playing games?
 Do you enjoy watching short, animated movies on YouTube?
 Do you find Photoshopped images interesting?
 Do you have a website you like to visit?
 Wouldn't it be cool to be making your own?
-In Computers 9 you will learn how to make games, short, animated movies, some programming and more!
-Using programs and technology like Photoshop, Flash, Dreamweaver,

-3D studio max or Blender, sploder, Construct2, and Arduino you will learn to make some really cool digital media projects.
+In Computers 9 you will increase your game making skills, make better short, animated movies, learn more programming & more!
+Using programs & technology like Photoshop, Animate, Illustrator, 3Dstudio max, Greenfoot, Construct 3 & Arduino you will learn to make some awesome digital media projects.
 Take Computers 9 and go from being a consumer of digital content to being a producer!